3 Steps for a Strong Partnership with Your Fulfillment Team

 Step #2: Identify what needs your fulfillment partner must fulfill

-For example, OEMs that have decided to fully outsource order fulfillment are probably aiming to externalize other operations as well.
-For these OEMs, a full-service contract manufacturer (CM) or third-party logistics (3PL) firm are a good choice, since fulfillment can be bundled with other services.
-By consolidating vendors and eliminating middlemen, OEMs can sharply reduce supply chain complexity and logistical delays.
-One-stop shopping also simplifies order processing.
+For example, OEMs that have decided to outsource order fulfillment are probably aiming to externalize other operations.
+A contract manufacturer or third-party logistics firm is a good choice for these OEMs.
+They can bundle fulfillment with other services.

-OEMs wishing to keep much of their fulfillment in-house will take a more a la carte approach: those manufacturers must decide what specific services they need a partner to provide.
-For one OEM, expertise in direct-to-consumer fulfillment may be required.
-For another, eCommerce experience coupled with blind drop-shipping.
-Still others may need cross docking coupled with electronic data interchange (EDI) order tracking.
+OEMs wishing to keep much of their fulfillment in-house will take a more a la carte approach.
+Those manufacturers must decide what specific services they need a partner to provide.

 Step #3: Pick the right fulfillment partner

-A full-service CM like RiverSide Integrated Solutions is the best choice for OEMs who wish to remain lean and nimble by outsourcing, since they offer an end-to-end turnkey package, from climate-controlled warehousing space to direct-to-consumer order fulfillment.
+After you’ve defined exactly what you need, you can then use that criteria to select who you need.
+A full-service contract manufacturer, like RiverSide Integrated Solutions (RIS) is the best choice for OEMs who want to remain lean and nimble.
+We offer an end-to-end turnkey package, from climate-controlled warehousing space to direct-to-consumer order fulfillment.

 Summary